facebookresearch/fairseq/examples/MMPT/README.md

 ### Training

 Following the practice in FingerCLIP, we make each batch a collection of unique signs (maximumly 250) with text prompts `'Sign the sign <sign_name> in American Sign Language.'` at training time.
-We try to implement some of the techniques employed in the [top solutions](https://www.kaggle.com/competitions/asl-signs/leaderboard) of the competition (although most of them use a dedicated classification model instead of a CLIP model):
+We try to implement some of the techniques employed in the [top solutions](https://www.kaggle.com/competitions/asl-signs/leaderboard) of the competition (although most of them use a dedicated classification model instead of a CLIP-like model):

 - a selective subset of the keypoints from pose estimation
 - a 1D CNN layer before the video Transformer